-- the circuitry of the MRTD's chip (the integrated circuit, IC) including the contact-based interface2 with hardware for the contactless interface including contacts for the antenna,

-- the platform including the IC Dedicated Software and the IC Embedded Software, namely the Java Card operation system JCOP 2.4.2 R3 by NXP in the variants

-- o J3E120_M65,

-- o J3E082 M65,

-- o J2E120_M65, and

-- J2E082_M65.

-2 Please note that the MRTD's chip itself (the integrated circuit, IC) is also equipped with a contact-based interface. 'ePasslet Suite v2.1 - Java Card applet configuration providing Machine Readable Travel Document with "ICAO Application", Extended Access Control with PACE', is the only application that has access to the contactless interface.

-- All platforms listed above are only configuration/interface variants and are certified within one certification process (see [ZertJCOP].
-They are based on a certified cryptographic library [ZertCL] and a certified hardware [ZertIC]. - ePasslet Suite v2.1 Java Card applet configuration providing Machine Readable Travel Document with "ICAO Application", Extended Access Control with PACE, - the associated guidance documentation Administrator and User Guidance [Guidance].
+- the circuitry of the MRTD's chip (the integrated circuit, IC) including the contact-based interface3 with hardware for the contactless interface including contacts for the antenna, - the platform including the IC Dedicated Software and the IC Embedded Software, namely the Java Card operation system NXP JCOP 3 SECID P60 CS, - NXP eDoc Suite v3.0 cryptovision ePasslet Suite Java Card applet configuration4 providing Machine Readable Travel Document with "ICAO Application", Extended Access Control with PACE, - the associated guidance documentation Administrator and User Guidance [Guidance]. - All platform variants (e.g. with or without MIFARE functionality see the following section) are only configuration/interface variants and are certified within one certification process (see [ZertJCOP].
+They are based on a certified cryptographic library [ZertCL] and a certified hardware [ZertIC].

-The TOE's functionality claimed by this Security Target is realized by the cv act ePasslet Suite v2.1 in the MRTD-EACv1-SAC configuration only.
+The TOE's functionality claimed by this Security Target is realized by the NXP eDoc Suite v3.0 - cryptovision ePasslet Suite in the MRTD-EAC configuration only.